Scottie Pippen: Portland Trail Blazers (1999–2003)

 Pippen claimed the starting small forward position with the Portland Trail Blazers in the 1999–2000 NBA season.
-Playing alongside new stars such as Rasheed Wallace and Steve Smith, Pippen continued to demonstrate his defensive capabilities, even past his prime.
+Playing alongside new stars such as Rasheed Wallace and Steve Smith, Pippen continued to demonstrate his defensive capabilities.
 On January 3, when the Trail Blazers faced the Bulls, Pippen was honored with a video tribute highlighting his best moments in his 11-year career with the Bulls.
 Pippen later commented on the tribute by saying, "It was very emotional for me, but I tried to handle it as well as possible realizing I had a game to play.
 It was something that brought back a lot of memories for me, a lot of things I miss about this city, playing in this arena."
 Under head coach Mike Dunleavy, the Trail Blazers posted a 59–23 record and clinched the second spot in the Pacific Division and the third spot in the Western Conference.
 Pippen started in all 82 games that season, averaging 12.5 points per game, 5 assists and 6.3 rebounds per game.
 In the first round of the 2000 NBA Playoffs, Portland defeated the Minnesota Timberwolves 3 games to 1.
 Their opponents in the second round were the Utah Jazz.
 In game 5, with Portland trailing by 2 points, Pippen hit a three pointer with 7.3 seconds remaining.
 The Jazz fouled Pippen on the next play, and he made one of two free throws to give the Blazers an 81–79 lead.
 The Trail Blazers won the series 4–1 and advanced to the Western Conference Finals.
 There, they faced the Los Angeles Lakers, coached by Phil Jackson, Pippen's former coach in Chicago.
 The series stretched to a deciding game 7, in which the Trail Blazers held a 15-point lead in the 4th quarter.
 However, led by the All-Star duo of Kobe Bryant and Shaquille O'Neal, the Lakers managed to erase Portland's lead and win the game 89–84 and with that also the series.
 In the game Pippen struggled, shooting only 30% from the field and totaling 12 points and 10 rebounds.
-The Lakers proceeded to the 2000 NBA Finals' where they faced the Indiana Pacers and were eventually crowned the NBA Champions.
+The Lakers proceeded to the 2000 NBA Finals where they faced the Indiana Pacers and were eventually crowned the NBA Champions.